andreabedini/cabal-cache-native/README.md

           # required
           store-path: ${{ steps.setup.outputs.cabal-store }}

-          # default value
+          # optional, the path to the project
-          project-path: .
+          # project-path: .

-          # alternatively you can specify the exact location of plan.json
+          # optional, you can also specify the exact location of plan.json
           # plan-json: dist-newstyle/cache/plan.json

           # optional, use this to separate caches or to start from scratch.
-          # cache-epoch: ${{ inputs.cache-epoch }}
+          # cache-epoch: 0

       # No need to check for cache hits, just build your project!
       - run: cabal build all
 ```

+## License

+You are welcome to use this under the MIT license included in the repository.